D-HAC/D-HAC.github.io/_puzzles/disemvoweler.md

 project ideas!
 Feel free to make up your own project idea, but try to involve this week's theme of removing things from lists.

-*Try writing a function a function that removes elements from a multidemensional list.
+* Try writing a function a function that removes elements from a multidemensional list.
+* Imagine that you have to maintain a list of students from year to year.
+At the end of the year you have to remove all of the students that graduated. create a function or small system to support this.